ALPHAYA-Japan/autoencoders/README.md

 If you wanna try new dataset, please make sure you make it in the following way:
 - Dataset_main_directory
 	- train_data
-		- category_1:
+		- category_1: (image1, image2, ...)
-			- image1
-			- image2
+		- category_2: (image1, image2, ...)
 		- ...
-		- category_2:
-			- image1
-			- image2
-			- ...
-		- ...
 	- test_data
-		- category_1:
+		- category_1: (image1, image2, ...)
-			- image1
-			- image2
+		- category_2: (image1, image2, ...)
 		- ...
-		- category_2:
-			- image1
-			- image2
-			- ...
-		- ...
 The `loader.py` file will automatically upload all images and their labels (category_i folders)

 ## Acknowledgements
-This implementation has been based on the work of the great giants:
+This implementation has been based on the work of the following great repositories:
 - https://github.com/hwalsuklee/tensorflow-generative-model-collections
 - https://github.com/wiseodd/generative-models
 - https://github.com/eriklindernoren/Keras-GAN